Yes, Ashton Kutcher Blew John McCain A Kiss At Senate Hearing

 Sure, they look like an unlikely couple, but they seem to be making it work.
-Ashton Kutcher and Senator John McCain seem to have started a bromance at a hearing on human trafficking and sexual exploitation, when they exchanged quips, which led to a bit of sass, and then, Kutcher blew a kiss to McCain.
+Ashton Kutcher and Senator John McCain seem to have started a bromance at a hearing on human trafficking and sexual exploitation when they exchanged quips, which led to a bit of sass, and then, Kutcher blew a kiss to McCain.

 It seems like decades since John McCain was in the spotlight, running for president with Sarah Palin at his side, said the Inquisitr.
 Then, he was dissed by President Trump, who belittled McCain for being a prisoner of war, saying that he preferred war heroes that hadn’t been captured.
 But John McCain has stood his ground, and remains a leader in the senate.